waughsh/waughsh.github.io/_posts/2019-02-09-discovering-adversarial-rules.md

 #### Paraphrase Probability Reweighting

 Even if we can measure the probability of a paraphrase $x'$ given $x$, the probability is not comparable across different sentences, i.e., $p(x' \vert x)$ is not comparable to $p(z' \vert z)$ because they have different normalization constant.

+If a sentence has many high-quality paraphrases around it, then they all share the probability mass, making the probability of each one rather low.
+If a sentence has only one high-quality paraphrase and the rest are much worse, this high-quality paraphrase will have a much higher probability.

-In order to compute a semantic score $S(x, x')$ that is comparable between sentences, Ribeiro proposed to compute the ratio between the probability of generating paraphrase and the probability of generating itself.
-The self-generation probability can potentially scale up the low probability of generated paraphrases: if the original sentence is difficult to generate, then the paraphrases might be difficult to generate as well.
+In order to compute a semantic score $S(x, x')$ that is comparable between sentences, Ribeiro proposed to compute the ratio between the probability of generating paraphrase and the probability of generating itself:
 $$
 S(x, x') = \min(1, \frac{p(x'|x)}{p(x|x)}) \\
 \text{SemEq}(x, x') = \unicode{x1D7D9}[S(x, x') \geq \tau]